 Americans depend on affordable, reliable and readily accessible fuel and transportation options to get to work, school, community activities and more each day.
 AFPM believes that fuel economy standards must reflect these needs, and balance them appropriately with attainable efficiency targets.

 Our position on Corporate Average Fuel Economy (CAFE) standards is clear: If standards are set too high, consumers will face higher costs and limited choices.
-When the automobile industry, California and the Obama Administration reached a deal to set higher fuel economy standards nearly a decade ago, they all agreed to take a “mid-term evaluation” to see if the standards were set at the right level.
+When the automobile industry, California and the Obama administration reached a deal to set higher fuel economy standards nearly a decade ago, they all agreed to take a “mid-term evaluation” to see if the standards were set at the right level.

 The government projected gasoline today would cost about $4 to $4.50 per gallon, and according to the Auto Alliance, it was projected that only 35 percent of all vehicles sold would be light trucks.
 Instead gasoline is well below $3 per gallon, and trucks now make up a majority of sales (51 percent in 2018).
 As the Auto Alliance pointed out in its testimony, “a pickup is the top-selling new vehicle in 289 congressional districts, or 66% of Congress.”

 Because of this changed marketplace, the current fuel economy standards are no longer achievable.
 In fact, most of the major manufacturers are forced to comply by using credits they built up in earlier years of the program, when it was not as stringent.
-According to the Auto Alliance, in model year 2017, ten of the top 13 manufacturers ran a deficit and only “a few” models available today would meet the model year 2025 standards.
+According to the Auto Alliance, in the model year 2017, ten of the top 13 manufacturers ran a deficit and only “a few” models available today would meet the model year 2025 standards.
 Clearly an adjustment is needed.

 Americans should have a full range of choices of affordable vehicles and buyers are better situated than government bureaucrats in Washington or Sacramento, Calif., to balance price, reliability, safety, size, power, utility and other factors in buying a new car.
 The proposed midterm correction of the fuel economy standards would reduce average vehicle ownership costs by $2,340 while preserving the availability of a wide variety of fuel-efficient, hybrid and electric vehicles.